 I did not realize that yoga could be so painful.

 First a little about how I came to be attending a Yoga class in the first place.
 I am not too much interested in the religious aspects.
 I value my hair too much.
-Once long ago I was tempted for several days to join the Christina’s, cute girls and all.
+Once long ago I was tempted for several days to join the Krishnas, cute girls, and all.
 But the robes and the shaving the head, that cured me of that thought.

-The first session of Yoga went great, well maybe acceptably would be a better description.
-By the third session I was in pain, again.
+The first session of Yoga went great, well maybe acceptable would be a better description.
+By the third session, I was in pain, again.
 Thereupon I set about trying to ascertain what Yoga and pain might have in common.
 Was pain really needed for gain in the Yoga arena?

 Yoga is defined as “a system or set of breathing exercises and postures derived from or based on Hindu yoga.”
 I do not think there is anything predictive of pain in that description.